How to See Most of New Zealand in Under Two Weeks

 Napier is a town with a fascinating history and a whole lot of wine!
 Learn how this Art Deco-style city got to have such stand-out architecture by exploring the city.
 Once that’s done, you have a whole wine region to explore with wine tours leaving from the city and vineyards and wineries to explore by bike.
 Treat yourself to some famous New Zealand wine and grab a few gifts for the family back home!

-Find out more about Napier in Napier – Guide for Backpackers.
+Find out more about Napier in The Complete Guide to Napier.

 Day 5 – Napier to Wellington